Chronic Myeloid Leukemia (CML) Treatment

 Stem cell transplants

 Stem cell transplants are used along with high doses of chemotherapy.
 The high doses destroy cancer cells.
-However, they also damage healthy blood cells.
+However, they can also damage healthy blood cells.
 The transplant of stem cells (immature cells that can become new blood cells) is given to restore the bone marrow.
 The stem cells may be gathered from the person before chemotherapy.
 They may be given by a donor, which is called an allogeneic transplant.2,5

 Allogeneic stem cell transplants are more common in CML treatment, and they are the only known cure for CML.
 Not everyone is a candidate for stem cell transplants.
 Since the high doses of chemotherapy can be very taxing on a person's body, stem cell transplants may not be tolerated by older adults or those with other health problems.2,5